Click on any class for more information.

 This course introduces students to the energetic system of the body and its energy centers referred to as “Chakras”.
 Students learn various techniques for balancing their own chakras as well as those of their clients’.
 Through lecture, demonstration and guided hands-on practice, students will learn how to use crystals, sound therapy, visualization meditations, color therapy and hands-on energy work to facilitate healthy energy flow.
 By understanding how to balance these energy centers the “life-force energy” can flow unimpeded, students gain valuable new “tools” for keeping the spiritual, mental, emotional and physical health of the body in balance.

 The most commonly requested massage in the Spa, a Swedish massage involves lubricating the skin with massage oil and performing a variety of strokes to increase circulation and smooth muscle knots.
 Through lecture, group discussion, and supervised hands-on practice this course teaches students how to give a full- body Swedish-style massage.
 Techniques learned include gliding (Effleurage), kneading (Petrissage), and cross- fiber friction (Fanning).
 Special focus is given to the body’s anatomy, and proper body mechanics used by professionals.
 In addition students will learn “draping” techniques for assuring their client’s privacy.
-By the end of this course the student will be able to deliver a full-body Swedish massage that promotes relaxation, lowers blood pressure, detoxifies the system, relieves pain and facilitates many other health benefits
+By the end of this course the student will be able to deliver a full-body Swedish massage that promotes relaxation, lowers blood pressure, detoxifies the system, relieves pain and facilitates many other health benefits.
+Please note: This course is required for the Massage Therapy Program and the Holistic Health Practitioner Program

 This course offers the student an in-depth study of the 72 channels of the meridian matrix system which is believed to circulate life-force energy throughout the body.
 The focus of this class will be on the 12 Primary Meridians used in Acupuncture and Acupressure.
 These include specific point locations and their functions.
 In addition to exploring Chinese Medicine’s “Organ Philosophy”, students will learn how to recognize imbalances in the meridian system and deliver appropriate treatments.
 By integrating the basic principles of Traditional Oriental Medicine and Acupressure with other massage practices, students learn new tools to facilitate optimal health in their clients.
 Just a few of treatment options presented in this course include emotional balancing, relief from Insomnia, boosting the Immune System, calming Indigestion, reducing arthritic pain, and fighting Colds and Flu's.